williamlinplayzlegitpiano/GraphXplorer/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests with improvements, bug fixes, or new features.

-## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 💬 Contact
-If you have any questions or suggestions, feel free to reach out at your-email@example.com or open an issue on GitHub.
+If you have any questions or suggestions, feel free to reach out at xil211@ucsd.edu or open an issue on GitHub.

 Happy graph exploring with GraphXplorer! 🌟